risc0/demos/zk-kyc/README.md

 #### Smart Contracts

-The [`contracts`] directory includes the smart contracts needed for the application.
+The [`contracts`] directory contains the necessary smart contracts for ERC721 token minting.
 Use Foundry for testing and deployment.

-Configure the `.env` file according to `.env.example`.
+After setting up the `.env` file:

-To test and deploy the contracts, initiate anvil:
+Initiate anvil:

 ```bash
 anvil
 ```

-For deploying the contracts to a local node, use the `Deploy.s.sol` script:
+Deploy the contracts to a local node:

 ```bash
 forge script script/Deploy.s.sol --rpc-url http://localhost:8545
 ```

-## Security Notice
+## Privacy and Security

-Bonsai Pay, as a sample application, is not suitable for production environments.
-It is important to note that:
+As a sample application, the ERC721 Token Minting Demo is designed for demonstration purposes and is not suitable for production use.
+It is important to be aware that:
-* The application **HAS NOT BEEN AUDITED** and is **KNOWN TO HAVE SECURITY ISSUES**:
+* The application **HAS NOT BEEN AUDITED** and **MAY CONTAIN SECURITY ISSUES**:
-  * Prior to November 14, 2023, versions exposed recipient email addresses in testnet transactions (see [security advisory](https://github.com/risc0/demos/security/advisories/GHSA-49mm-xg2c-r46j)).
+  * The OIDC validation process may be inadequate, as it does not fully verify expiration in the zkVM.
-  * The [OIDC validation process is inadequate](https://github.com/risc0/demos/security/advisories/GHSA-m9r5-6wx3-g33h), as it does not verify the temporal JWT claims in the guest, potentially allowing the reuse of expired tokens.
+* The zkVM Reciept is saved to the chain, publicly.
+This includes the zk-SNARK, Digest, and Journal which contains the issue date, expiration date, and the proof owner address.

-This code is made available for public benefit but requires a thorough security analysis before any practical use.
+This code is shared for the public benefit but necessitates a comprehensive security analysis before any practical application.